 A session is organised in collaboration with OECD, the Organisation for Economic Co-operation and Development, and HealthPros, a Marie Sklodowska-Curie Innovative Training Network for Healthcare Performance Intelligence Professionals.

 In 2019, in collaboration with the HealthPros researchers, the use of performance data for evidence-based decision-making was explored by managers involved with the HOPE Exchange programme.
 The aim was to find out why, what and how performance data is collected, reported and used in routine managerial work.
 During the 2019 Ljubljana AGORA, preliminary results of this work were presented and engaged participants in a very lively discussion on the topic.
 More information is available in the 2019 AGORA Report.
-Detailed results will be published in an open access academic paper later in 2020.
+Detailed results were published in an open access academic paper later in 2020 available at: https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0231345.

 One can argue (and discuss!) that, among healthcare organisations, hospitals have progressed furthest in the measurement, reporting and use of performance data for evidence-based managerial decision-making.

-Now, expanding on last year’s work, we want to engage in a conversation on hospital performance in the broader context of the healthcare system.
+Now, expanding on last year’s work, and in the context of the experience gained with the 2020 COVID-19 crisis, we want to engage in a conversation on hospital performance in the broader context of the healthcare system.
 What happens to hospital patients before and after they “use” hospital services?
 Which information “comes with” a patient to the hospital and which information “leaves with” him or her after discharge?
 To what extent are hospital episodes managed as part of broader disease pathways?
 What are the existing feedback loops and options for monitoring care pathways with aggregated patient data?
 There have been discussions about integrated care for at least 20 years now – to what extent do you see your work “integrated” in the broader delivery system?
 Which care processes do exist as integrated care pathways?
 What are the linkages and what are performance metrics for integrated care?
 How successful are we in making a shift from measuring hospital performance to measuring system performance?
 What is the role of patients in this process?
 How does a population-based approach to care provision influence operational use of performance data in your workplace?

 We specifically are eager on looking at this topic from a perspective of operational-level managers in the system.
 The results will be used as input for discussions at the OECD on the broadening from hospital performance measurement to the measurement and governance of integrated health care delivery systems.